gradle/gradle/design-docs/features/composite-build/README.md

 - [ ] Executes task that uses artifacts from substituted dependency: assumes artifact was built previously
 - [ ] Executes task that uses artifacts from substituted dependency: artifact is built on demand

-### Milestone: Command-line execution of tasks in composite build
+### Milestone: Command-line user can execute tasks in composite build

 After this milestone, a Build author can define a homogeneous composite and use the command line to executes tasks for a project within the composite.
 The mechanism(s) for defining a composite outside of the Tooling API have not yet been determined.